 - reasonable suspicion of current abuse or neglect of a child or incapacitated adult

-- a valid court order or subpoena to disclose relevant information in a legal proceeding or investigation
+- a valid court order to disclose relevant information in a legal proceeding or investigation

 - the university threat assessment team receives information that results in the team opening an investigation for you, in which case, CAPS may be required to provide information in your CAPS record to the team as part of their investigation